FacultadInformatica-LinkedData/Curso2019-2020/README.md

 * ocorcho-OscarCorcho.rdf (Exercise 1.b in RDF/XML), and
 * ocorcho-OscarCorcho.ttl (Exercise 1.b in Turtle).

+**Assignment 3 - SPARQL**.
+Upload the SPARQL queries and their results after completing the tasks mentioned in the slides.
+Before uploading the files create a folder with your **YourGitHubID-StudentID** (e.g., Assignment3/dchaves-u120106/) in [Assignment4](./Assignment4/) folder.

 **The following set of instructions will be updated as we progress during the course**

-**Assignment 3 - Exercise on Jena API**.
+**Assignment 4 - Exercise on Jena API**.
 Upload the java files Task06.java and Task07.java after completing the tasks 6.x and 7.x mentioned in those files.
-Before uploading the files create a folder with your **YourGitHubID-StudentID** (e.g., Assignment3/dchaves-u120106/) in [Assignment3](./Assignment3/) folder.
+Before uploading the files create a folder with your **YourGitHubID-StudentID** (e.g., Assignment4/dchaves-u120106/) in [Assignment3](./Assignment3/) folder.

-**Assignment 4 - SPARQL**.
-Upload the SPARQL queries and their results after completing the tasks mentioned in the slides.
-Before uploading the files create a folder with your **YourGitHubID-StudentID** (e.g., Assignment3/dchaves-u120106/) in [Assignment4](./Assignment4/) folder.